Optimize Your Android App Performance: Tips & Best Practices.

 By implementing these strategies, you can optimize the frame rate of your Android app, ensuring a smooth and responsive user experience across a wide range of devices.

-To minimize app launch time and improve the overall performance of an Android app in 2024, you can consider the following techniques:
+To minimize app launch time and improve the overall performance of an Android app, you can consider the following techniques:

 Optimize App Startup-Sequence: